akesterson/basic/README.md

 * `LEFT(X$, Y#)`: Return the leftmost Y# characters of the string in X$.
 Y# is clamped to LEN(X$).
 * `LOG(X#|X%)`: Return the natural logarithm of X#|X%
 * `MID(var$, start, length)` : Return a substring from `var$`
+* `PEEK(X)`: Return the value of the BYTE at the memory location of integer X and return it as an integer
+* `POINTER(X)`: Return the address in memory for the value of the variable identified in X. This is the direct integer, float or string value stored, it is not a reference to a `BasicVariable` or `BasicValue` structure.
+* `POINTERVAR(X)` : Return the address in memory of the variable X. This is the address of the internal `BasicVariable` structure, which includes additional metadata about the variable, in addition to the value.
+For a pointer directly to the value, use `POINTERVAL`.
 * `RIGHT(X$, Y#)`: Return the rightmost Y# characters of the string in X$.
 Y# is clamped to LEN(X$).
 * `SGN(X#)`: Returns the sign of X# (-1 for negative, 1 for positive, 0 if 0).
 * `SIN(X#|X%)`: Returns the sine of the float or integer argument.
 Input and output are radians.